 • Mould – A fungus that shows up on surfaces as black dots and thrives in moist, damp places with poor air flow.
 It can become a health risk if it isn’t managed.

-Check out our leaflet guide here.
+Check out our damp and mould leaflet

 How to spot condensation and damp